3JTek/General-Assembly-Notes/css-frameworks.md

 Throughout this course we will focus on [Bulma](bulma.io), however, all CSS frameworks follow the same basic principals for installation and usage.

+## Why Bulma?

+Bulma is a modern CSS framework which uses flexbox and is highly customisable.
+It is lightweight, and has no JavaScript dependencies, which means it can easily be installed in to any project, including Angular and React.

 ## How does it work?

 Broadly speaking a CSS framework is a collection of styles attached to pre-defined classes.
 These classes can be assigned to different elements in order to style them.